Descendants (franchise): Descendants: The Rise of Red (2024)

 Descendants: The Rise of Red was watched by 6.7 million viewers in its first three days of streaming on Disney+.
 It became Disney Branded Television's highest original movie premiere on the streaming service.
 The film was the most watched streaming original movie during the week of 12–18 July 2024, with 1.1 billion minutes of watch time.
 It was the third most watched streaming original movie during the week of 19–25 July 2024, with 299.1 million minutes of watch time.
 The Rise of Red was the fourth most watched streaming original movie during the week of 26 July – August 1, 2024, with 141.8 million minutes of watch time and 1.5 million views.
 According to FlixPatrol, which monitors daily updated VOD charts across the globe, the movie reached Disney+'s number one film ranking in the United States on July 27, 2024, and reached number two on August 11, 2024.
 Analytics company Samba TV, which gathers viewership data from certain Smart TVs and content providers, reported that The Rise of Red was the eighth top streaming programs for the week of August 5–11, 2024.
 In August 2024, Disney announced that The Rise of Red has reached 20 million views worldwide.

+Descendants: Wicked Wonderland (2026)

+Descendants: Wicked Wonderland was watched by 7.5 million viewers in its first three days of streaming on Disney+.
+It became Disney Branded Television's highest original movie premiere on the streaming service, surpassing its predecessor.
+The film was the most watched streaming original movie during its initial tracking week, picking up 359,000 views in major tracking metrics.
+According to platform VOD charts, the movie reached Disney+'s number one film ranking globally, dethroning Avatar: Fire and Ash after its 25-day streak.